GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 #### Download Preview

-When enabled, a 'download' button will be included in the PDF Preview so the user can download the generated PDF
+When enabled, a 'download' button will be included in the PDF Preview, so the user can download the generated PDF.

 After a PDF is downloaded, it'll automatically be removed from the server.
-To download the PDF a second time, the user might need to refresh the Previewer (whether they do or not will depend on the browser they're using).
+To download the PDF a second time, a user might need to refresh the Previewer (whether they do or not will depend on the browser they're using).

 #### Watermark

-In the preview, text is overlaid diagonally on each page of the generated PDF
+In the preview, text will be overlaid diagonally on each page of the generated PDF.

 You can change the watermark text displayed and the font.